 The Pegasus isn’t as plush as the Vomero 15, focusing instead on responsiveness.
 That’s not to say it is uncushioned – it has plenty of cushioning to keep your legs feeling fresh.
 The Pegasus 39 uses React foam, which is paired with the Air Zoom unit in the forefoot.

-Nike increased the size of the forefoot Air Zoom unit for the Pegasus 39.
+Nike increased the size of the forefoot Air Zoom unit for the Pegasus 39, then doubled it by putting a Air Zoom Unit in the rear.
 The size varies a bit from men’s to women’s models.
 The Air Zoom unit in the women’s shoe is 15 psi, giving a softer feel, while the unit in the men’s shoe is a bit firmer at 20 psi.
 This also accounts for the fact that men on average are somewhat heavier.